Record floods breach Arkansas levee

 “These levees were not built to sustain this high a flow for this long, and we are seeing problems and there more than likely will be more,” said Laurie Driver, spokeswoman for the US Army Corps of Engineers Little Rock District.

+The US Army Corps of Engineers had warned visitors about high water levels that had closed most of the campgrounds around the lake and a road over its dam.

-In Arkansas, the levee breached at Dardanelle, about 60 miles (95 kilometers) northwest of Little Rock.
+In Arkansas, the levee breached at Dardanelle, about 95km north-west of Little Rock.
 Yell County officials had anticipated the breach and urged residents in the nearby Holla Bend area to evacuate Thursday.

 The Arkansas Department of Emergency Management said crews went door to door to recommend evacuation for about 160 homes.

-Yell County Emergency Manager Jeff Gilkey told the Arkansas Democrat-Gazette that rapid currents from the river ripped a 40-foot (12-meter) section from the levee.
-Aerial video posted by the sheriff's office Friday showed water pouring through the hole.
+Yell County Emergency Manager Jeff Gilkey told the Arkansas Democrat-Gazette that rapid currents from the river ripped a 12-metre section from the levee.
+Aerial video posted by the sheriff’s office Friday showed water pouring through the hole.

 “There was nothing we could do to stop it,” Gilkey said.